nulib/nulib-admin-ui-components/README.md

-# NU Lib Admin UI Components Repository and Style Guide
+# Northwestern Libraries Admin Component Repository

 A collection of Northwestern University Libraries React components, used cross-projects for creating Admin UI interfaces.
 Also included is a Style Guide via Styleguidist.